Blimster/deact/README.md

 </html>
 ```

 The entrypoint of a Deact application is the ```deact()``` function.
-It requires a selector string and a root node.
+It requires a selector string and a function, thats returns the root node of the application.
 The selector string is used to query a host element from the DOM.

 All elements beneath the host element will be deleted and replaced by the provided root node.